Pauan/nulan/README.md

 * A very simple (yet powerful) module system based on first-class environments

-* Emphasizes functional programming (specifically, referential transparency), but still has some support for side effects
+* Emphasizes functional programming (specifically, referential transparency), but still has some support for side effects, which means Nulan is an impure functional language

 * Lots of syntax!
 This allows you to write programs in a shorter and clearer way